secretnodes/secretwiki/products/analytics/src/content/graphql-api/tutorials/use-graphql-create-widgets/index.md

 }
 ```

-This table lists Network Analytics data sets (network-interconnect) and the `datetimeDimension` that you should use when querying data for a given time selection.
+This table lists Network Analytics data sets (nodes) and the `datetimeDimension` that you should use when querying data for a given time selection.

-When you want an aggregated view of data, use the `Groups` query network-interconnect.
+When you want an aggregated view of data, use the `Groups` query nodes.
 For example, the `ipFlows1mAttacksGroups` data set represents minute-wise rollup reports of attack activity.
 For more detail, see [_Data sets_](/graphql-api/features/data-sets).

 <TableWrap>